 Hot and dry conditions in Washington this summer helped fan the flames of the Carlton Complex fire, the worst in state history.
 In an effort to reduce human-caused wildfires, DNR issued a statewide burn ban on all lands under DNR protection, effective through September 30.
 The ban applies to all forestlands in Washington state, except federal lands.
 While campfires are allowed in approved pits west of the Cascade crest in all state, local and private campgrounds, they are not allowed east of the Cascades.

-DNR suggests always checking to see if there are additional local restrictions on campfires before leaving home to go camping or hiking.
-Because campgrounds may choose to ban campfires, it’s best to check with the campground host before lighting a campfire.
+Always check to see if there are additional local restrictions on campfires before leaving home to go camping or hiking.
+Because campgrounds may choose to ban campfires, it’s best to check with the campground host before considering a campfire.

-In areas where campfires are allowed, DNR asks the public to please follow these suggestions:
+In areas where campfires are allowed, DNR asks the public to follow these suggestions:

 - Keep your campfire small.

 - Keep plenty of water and a shovel nearby for throwing dirt on the fire if it gets out of control.